What Business Structure is Best for my Business?

 - Legal costs, including those associated with partnership agreements.

 A company is a separate legal entity, and has distinct rights from its shareholders, directors and employees.
-Companies are extremely complicated and expensive to establish, and must also comply with legislation such as the Corporation Act 2001.
+However, companies are extremely complicated and expensive to establish, and must also comply with legislation such as the Corporation Act 2001.
 Here are some benefits and limitations of a company business structure.

 Key benefits of a company: